Gergő Lovrencsics

-Gergő Lovrencsics (born 1 September 1988) is a Hungarian professional footballer who plays as a right winger or right-back for Prva HNL side Hajduk Split and the Hungary national team.
+Gergő Lovrencsics (born 1 September 1988) is a Hungarian former professional footballer who played as a right winger or right-back.

 Club career

 Lech Poznań

-On 13 July 2013, it was announced that Lovrencsics has signed a contract with Lech until 2016.
+On 13 July 2013, it was announced that Lovrencsics has signed a contract with Polish club Lech Poznań until 2016.

 Ferencváros

 On 5 July 2016, Lovrencsics signed for Nemzeti Bajnokság I club Ferencváros.
-He said that his return to Hungary was a step forward since his former club Lech Poznań could not play in the UEFA Champions League or the UEFA Europa League having finished seventh in the 2015–16 Ekstraklasa.
+He said that his return to Hungary was a step forward since his former club Lech could not play in the UEFA Champions League or the UEFA Europa League, having finished seventh in the 2015–16 Ekstraklasa.
 However, Ferencváros qualified for the 2016–17 UEFA Champions League.

 On 16 June 2020, he became champion with Ferencváros by beating Budapest Honvéd FC at the Hidegkuti Nándor Stadion on the 30th match day of the 2019–20 Nemzeti Bajnokság I season.

-On 29 September 2020, he was member of the Ferencváros team which qualified for the 2020–21 UEFA Champions League group stage after beating Molde FK on 3-3 aggregate (away goals) at the Groupama Aréna.
+On 29 September 2020, he was member of the Ferencváros team which qualified for the 2020–21 UEFA Champions League group stage after beating Molde FK on 3–3 aggregate (away goals) at the Groupama Aréna.

-Hajduk

-Gergő Lovrencsics has been injured at 29 August against Rijeka, he will miss from the pitch about 6 to 8 weeks.